skauppin/buildcache-maven-extension/README.md

 $> mvn clean verify -Dbuildcache.disable
 ```

-# Complete Guide (Work in progress..)
+# Complete Guide
 This documentation provides information about how the Buildcache extension works and how to configure it.

 ### Overview - How Does It Work?

 Buildcache is a Maven extension.
 It participates in the build lifecycle by caching compiled classes and test execution results, and skips execution of specific build phases on subsequent runs if cached data is available.

-To detect whether cached data is available for a build phase the extension calculates a hash value of relavant project details.
-If you have executed the build before and none of the relevant details have not changed then cached data can be used instead of executing the build phase.
-But if some of the relevant details have changed then the hash value changes and the new value doesn't match to cached data, which results in executing the build phase and, in case of successful build, caching the new data.
+To detect whether cached data is available for a build phase the extension calculates a hash value of relavant project details and does a cache lookup using the hash value as a key.
+If you have executed the build before and none of the relevant details have not changed then cached data is found and being used instead of executing the build phase.
+But in case some of the relevant details have changed then the hash value changes and the new value doesn't match to cached data, which results in executing the build phase and, in case of successful build, caching the new data.

+There are basically four different phases in the build which are affected by the Buildcache extension: *compiling sources*, *compiling test sources*, *executing unit tests*, and *executing integration tests*.
+Both of the compile phases are handled in a similar manner and result in caching compiled (and possibly processed) `.class` files.
+Both of the test phases are also handled similarly and result in caching a note that test execution has succeeded.
+Caching happens only for successful build.

 The table below describes the functionality briefly for each build phase